NegVSR: Augmenting Negatives for Generalized Noise Modeling in Real-World Video Super-Resolution: Method

-To ensure that the texture and margin in the extracted noise sequence are as uniform as possible, we need to calculate the variance for the mean and variance of each window in the sequence as follows:
+To ensure that the texture and margin in the extracted noise sequence are as uniform as possible~\cite{RealBasicVSR}, we need to calculate the variance for the mean and variance of each window in the sequence as follows:

 where $Var( \cdot )$ and $Mean( \cdot )$ refer to the functions used to calculate variance and mean, respectively. $\sigma$ and $\mu$ are the mean and variance of each window $C_{i}^j $. $\sigma_{var}$ and $\sigma_{mean}$ are the variance of the variance and mean of the window sequence $C_{i} $.
 We consider the window sequence $C$ that satisfies the Equ.~\ref{eq:var_var} and Equ.~\ref{eq:var_mean} as real-world noise sequence $N_{sq}$.
 Before training, we collect all the $N_{sq}$ to create an offline noise dataset.
-In Sec.~\ref{sec:Video Negative Augment for Generalized Noise Generation}, we will describe in detail how to fuse these $N_{sq}$ with $V_{lr}$.

-\textbf{Video Negative Augment for Generalized Noise Generation.} As shown in Fig.~\ref{fig:farmework} (a), we first extract $N_{sq}$ from $V_{od}$ and then mix $N_{sq}$ with $V_{lr}$ to generate the new training sample as follows:
+\textbf{Video Negative Augment for Generalized Noise Generation.} We first extract $N_{sq}$ from $V_{od}$ and then mix $N_{sq}$ with $V_{lr}$ to generate the new training sample as follows:

 where $M \in [0, 1]$ denotes the mixing noise weight. $M=1$ represents the new training input consisting entirely of $N_{sq}$.

 VSR can effectively learn to denoise by incorporating $N_{sq}$ into training.
 However, this denoising ability may lack robustness due to the limited noise.
 To acquire a more extensive real-world noise set, we propose a patch-based negative augmentation to expand the noise domain.